scristobal/dotfiles/readme.txt

 Fantastic `dotfiles` and where to find them.

-Best used in combination with [GNU Stow](https://www.gnu.org/software/stow/), eg $ stow zsh.
+Best used in combination with gnu-stow, eg $ stow zsh.

-Tested on Arch and Asahi-Fedora Linux and macOS.
+Tested on Arch and Asahi-Fedora and macOS.